Darmatage/DES315_22SP_P1/prototyping1/Assets/Prefabs/StudentPrefabs/FreddyMartin/ReadMe.txt

 To add the mirror enemy to your level:

-- Drag and place the Mirror prefab into your level
+- Drag and place the Mirror prefab into your level wherever you want it
+- Add the "FreddyMartinPlayerScript" to the player and set CooldownPrefab on it to "FreddyMartinCooldownBar"

 That's it, but there's some properties on the mirror you can mess with to change how it works: